Discovering search terms in Search Console – 101

 What is Search Console?

-A free Google product, Search Console is a tool for webmasters which enables brands and individuals to monitor and maintain the search presence of the accounts they manage, optimise their presence and check for various errors in mark-up, accessibility and more.
+A free Google product, Search Console is a tool for webmasters (and SEO, and search marketing practitioners) which enables brands and individuals to monitor and maintain the search presence of the accounts they manage, optimise their presence and check for various errors in mark-up, accessibility and more.

 How to use Search Console to find search terms